🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 As you can see, the first ad is trying to get the sale as fast as possible.
 If that doesn't happen within a certain amount of time, then the sequential ads are pushed live one by one.

-Sequential retargeting is the practice of varying the ad copy and messaging depending on where the visitor is in the conversion process, with the end goal of pushing them along.
+Sequential retargeting is the practice of varying the ad copy and messaging depending on where the visitor is in the conversion process.
+This fits into a broader retargeting strategy to engage potential customers throughout the marketing funnel, across channels like

 Your goal as the advertiser is to use education, features, and/or benefits to eventually get them to buy.

-If you run any type of cookie/pixel-based retargeting, then there’s a good chance that your audience eventually has an expiration date (Google has a max time of 540 days for example).
+If you run any type of cookie/pixel-based retargeting, then there's a good chance that your audience eventually has an expiration date.
+For example, with GA4 cookies, specific browsers enforce limitations on the lifespan of first-party cookies if a user doesn’t make a return visit:

 But in this case, time is your friend, not your enemy.